-If you suffer from sciatica nerve pain, chances are every minute you spend driving in a car are downright miserable.
+If you suffer from sciatica nerve pain, chances are simple activities like driving in a car or walking to the mailbox are downright miserable.

 Approximately 10 to 40 percent of the population deal suffer from some level of sciatic back pain.
 Plus, according to the US Census bureau, the average commute for Americans is almost 30 minutes (totaling an hour a day).